Office of Procurement, Acquisition and Logistics (OPAL)

 - Thoroughly review the “Read Me First” and solicitation documents and follow all instructions.
 Not sure how to complete the Vendor Response and CSP sections?
 Take a look at our Prospective Contractors Solicitation Assistance section of our Training web page for step-by-step instructions on preparing your proposal

-- Submit the requested information on required forms and in a readable format (typed proposals are preferred).
+- Submit the requested information on required forms and in a readable format (typed proposals rather than handwritten).

 - Submit a signed Standard Form 1449 (SF-1449).
 Only an authorized signatory of the company should sign the form.
-Please note that the Signatory Authority Form and SF1449 signature date must be no later than 10 calendar days from submission of the proposal via the eOffer e-mail process.
+Please note that the SF1449 signature date must be no earlier than 10 calendar days from submission of the proposal via e-mail.
 Failure to comply with this date restriction will result in your proposal being returned to you without further consideration.

 Elements of a Successful Offer